Renia274/Sales_Forecast/README.md

 To run this project, follow these steps:

     Download the dataset from Kaggle(https://www.kaggle.com/c/demand-forecasting-kernels-only/data) and place it in the data/ directory.
-    Run the sales_forecast.py script using the command python sales_forecast.py
+    Run the sales_forecast.py script using the command python sales_forecast.py(if it is not running with python try python3).Another way to run this project is through google collabs or jupyter notebook.

 Note: Depending on your system configuration and environment, you might need to use python3 instead of python.